shakfu/py-js/README.md

 This overview will cover the following two external implementations:

-1. A `py` external which provides a more featureful two-way interface between max and python in a way that feels natural to both languages.
+1. The `py` external which provides a more featureful two-way interface between Max and python in a way that feels natural to both languages.

-2. A `pyjs` max external/jsextension providing a `PyJS` class and a minimal subset of the `py` external's features which work well with the max `js` object and javascript code (like returning json directly from evaluations of python expressions).
+2. The `pyjs` max external/jsextension providing a `PyJS` class and a minimal subset of the `py` external's features which work well with the Max `js` object and javascript code (like returning json directly from evaluations of python expressions).

 Both externals have access to builtin python modules and the whole universe of 3rd party modules, and further have the option of importing a builtin `api` module which uses [cython](https://cython.org) to wrap selective portions of the max c-api.
 This allows regular python code to directly access the max-c-api and script Max objects.